hiphops-io/hiphops-io.github.io/docs/hops-configuring.md

 ## Config location

-You can split your config across multiple hops files to make them more manageable.
-Multiple files will simply be analysed as if they are a single config.
+Best practice is to split your automations across multiple automation bundles.
+This will make your automations more manageable.

+An automation bundle consists of a sub directory under your main hops config directory.
+For example, if your main hops config directory is `/home/user/hops`, then your automation bundles would be located in directories below this.
+Here are example automation locations: `/home/user/hops/standup_alert` or `home/user/hops/deploy_cluster`.

+Each automation consists of `.hops` files and additional (related) files.
+When `hops` starts, all bundles are loaded together.

-By default, hiphops will search for configs in `~/.hops`.<br>
+By default, hiphops will search for bundles in `~/.hops`.<br>
-This can be configured with the flag `--hops` which accepts either a path to a single `*.hops` file or a directory.
-If given a directory, it will be searched recursively.
+This can be configured with the flag `--hops` which accepts a directory.
+Automations are loaded only from automation bundles under the `--hops` directory.

 > Note: File/directory names beginning with `..` will be ignored during search.
 This is to enable support for Kubernetes configmaps and their symlink layout.